 Thank you for visiting the David Brink Park Shoreline Renovation online site.
-Please give us your thoughts by taking the survey below.

 : The City of Kirkland is renovating the David Brink Park shoreline to improve shoreline access, safety, habitat, and aesthetics.
 Portions of the shoreline bulkhead are in poor condition.
 Early this year, part of the southernmost bulkhead failed and fell in the water.
-The City is asking for public input on the shoreline renovation design.

 David Brink Park has 660 feet of Lake Washington shoreline providing access to the water, panoramic views, and important shoreline habitat.
 Recent structural engineering assessments have found that